ozguryazilimas/wp-postane/user-role-editor/readme.txt

 == Changelog =
+= [4.35] 11.06.2017 =
+* Update: Bulk capabilities selection checkbox is not shown for 'administrator' role for single site WP, and is shown if current user is superadmin for multisite WP.
+It was done to exclude sudden revoke of all capabilities from the 'administrator' role.
+* Update: Full copy of JQuery UI 1.11.4 custom theme CSS file (jquery-ui.css) was included.
+* Fix: User->User Role Editor page apparently loads own jQuery UI CSS (instead of use of WordPress default one) in order to exclude the conflicts with themes and plugins which can load own jQuery UI CSS globally not for own pages only.
+* Fix: "Change Log" link was replaced with secure https://www.role-editor.com/changelog

 = [4.34] 02.06.2017 =
 * New: Multisite 'upgrade_network' capability support was added for compatibility with WordPress 4.8.
 * New: Multisite 'delete_sites' capability support was added.